AEW Revolution (2020): Aftermath

 On the March 4 episode of Dynamite, Jon Moxley teamed with Darby Allin to face Chris Jericho and Sammy Guevara.
 However, The Inner Circle attacked Moxley before the match, making the match a 2-on-1 handicap match, which Jericho and Guevara won.

 On that same episode of Dynamite, Pac defeated Chuck Taylor in a singles match and was joined by the Lucha Brothers in attacking Taylor, Trent and Orange Cassidy after the match.
 Pac then proclaimed that they were forming a new stable called "Death Triangle".

 Also on that episode, Cody addressed his loss against MJF, but he was interrupted by Jake Roberts, who claimed that he had a client who will "slay" Cody and bring "the dark side" to AEW.

 Additionally on the March 4 episode of Dynamite, SoCal Uncensored teamed with Colt Cabana to defeat The Dark Order.

 Due to the COVID-19 pandemic that began affecting the industry in mid-March, AEW moved its weekly programs to their home venue of Daily's Place in Jacksonville, Florida.
 The events were held behind closed doors with no outside spectators; instead, AEW used non-competing wrestlers and crew to serve as the live audience.
 In late August, AEW began to readmit a limited number of fans (10–15% venue capacity), before running full capacity shows in May 2021.
 AEW then resumed live touring in July.

-In November 2020, AEW President and CEO Tony Khan referred to Revolution as being one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Full Gear, their four biggest shows produced quarterly.
+In November 2020, AEW President and CEO Tony Khan referred to Revolution as being one of AEW's "Big Four" PPVs, which includes Double or Nothing, All Out, and Full Gear, their four biggest domestic shows produced quarterly.
 The inaugural Revolution was the fourth of these shows produced.